Systems Psychodynamics in Las Vegas, NV

 Background in Organizational Consulting

 My approach to organizational consulting stems from my doctoral education and research at the University of Cincinnati where I was trained in the field of group dynamics under the mentorship of Edward B. Klein, Ph.D.
 With Dr. Klein, I co-founded the interdepartmental Organizational Training and Evaluation Lab in which we conducted research and training on psychosocial effectiveness of intensive, educational interventions; the effects of technology and globalization on organizational development; executive coaching; and, group and institutional dynamics.
 In 2006, we published a book on post-9/11 organizational consultation titled Relatedness in a Global Economy.

 For five years, we provided organizational evaluation, consultation, and corporate management training within a multi-national Fortune 50 (fifty) company.
 As a Senior Psychologist, Supervisor, and Director of Clinical Training for the California Correctional Healthcare System, I continued to develop and utilize my skills for effecting institutional change through socioanalytic methods, particularly those of the Tavistock tradition.

-Today, I am Vice President of the A. K. Rice Institute for the Study of Social Systems (AKRI), a not-for-profit organization founded in 1959 to extend education and training in these powerful methods to the United States.
-In addition to the national organization, I am also an elected member of the Board of Directors for Grex, the West Coast Affiliate of AKRI.
+From 2015-2020, I served two terms on the Board of Directors for the A. K. Rice Institute for the Study of Social Systems (AKRI), a not-for-profit organization founded in 1959 to extend education and training in these powerful methods to the United States.
+As an Internal Director, I was also appointed AKRI’s Vice President from 2017-2019.
+In addition to the national organization, I was also an elected member of the Board of Directors for Grex, the West Coast Affiliate of AKRI, from 2015-2019.

 Systems Psychodynamics in Organizational Consulting